by G. Jack Urso

 HHSP: How did you get started acting?
 Did you go through any kind of formal training through a coach or school?

 Michael Longfield: My dad used to stick his head in my crib and say “Let’s see the old Stanislavsky technique” and I would apparently laugh, cry, giggle and get mad on cues.
-I was always interested in acting and my senior year in High School did an Independent study at a local theatre call The Empty Space (I wear that shirt in pretty much every episode).
+I was always interested in acting and my senior year in high school did an independent study at a local theatre called The Empty Space (I wear that shirt in pretty much every episode).
 That was the most pivotal training ground I could have had.
 I went to the Cornish College of the arts for a year, then was a member of The Empty Space company of actors for a season, then I moved to New York.

 Michael Longfield: Actually, I was never on Edge of Night, there was another Michael Longfield and a pretty funny story around that and Taps.
 I did a lot of plays before moving to New York and commercials after.